-There are many opinions on real causes of swelling NPAs in the banking sector.
+There are many opinions on the real causes of swelling NPAs in the banking sector.
 The assumption in some quarters, which is currently gaining currency, is that the NPAs are bred mainly due to sweet deals between the bankers and the large borrowers.
 This view has gained currency because of hot revelations of possible corruption in banks at the highest level.
 However, it is not correct to make allegations on all on the basis of such revelations of corruption by a few unscrupulous elements.
-It is unfair to cast aspersion on the entire community of bankers and business- men for NPAs.
-The deterioration of loan recovery in commercial banks can be on numerous reasons.
-A borrower may suffer losses due to various genuine reasons like prevalent business atmosphere, political, legal developments, cost and time overrun due to delay in getting certain permissions etc. It is not easy to foresee such eventualities all the times either by the borrower or by the bank officials at the time of credit appraisal.
+It is unfair to cast aspersion on the entire community of bankers and businessmen for NPAs.
+The deterioration of loan recovery in commercial banks can be for numerous reasons.
+A borrower may suffer losses due to various genuine reasons like prevalent business atmosphere, political, legal developments, cost and time overrun due to delay in getting certain permissions, etc. It is not easy to foresee such eventualities all the time either by the borrower or by the bank officials at the time of credit appraisal.
 The growing non-performing assets (NPAs) of whatever cause have carried enormous disrepute and distress to the banking sector and the concerns remain over the continued weakness in their asset quality.

 The reasons are not difficult to answer.
-The most palpable reason for the high level of NPAs in banking sector seems to be our judicial system.
+The most palpable reason for the high level of NPAs in the banking sector seems to be our judicial system.
 Banks and financial institutions have two major tools to recover their NPA dues.
-They are (i) Debt Recovery Tribunals (DRTS) under RDDBFI act 1993 and (ii) action under SARFAESI act 2002 are two of the most effective tools set up for recovery of NPAs.
+They are (i) Debt Recovery Tribunals (DRTS) under the RDDBFI act 1993 and (ii) action under SARFAESI act 2002 are two of the most effective tools set up for recovery of NPAs.
 DRT act has been set up for recovery of banks and financial institutions’ dues speedily without lengthy procedures of civil courts.
 The law indicates cases before DRT should be disposed-off within 6 months.
-The SARFAESI Act provides additional teeth to the banks and financial institutions; it provides taking possession of the secured asset of the NPA borrower and disposal of the asset for realization of dues under NPAs without the intervention of Courts or Tribunals.
-However, in reality the recoveries of NPA accounts are not that simple.
+The SARFAESI Act provides additional teeth to the banks and financial institutions; it provides taking possession of the secured asset of the NPA borrower and disposal of the asset for the realization of dues under NPAs without the intervention of Courts or Tribunals.
+However, in reality, the recoveries of NPA accounts are not that simple.
 As per the data available, the cases disposed-off at DRT are only around 25% of cases pending at the beginning of the year.
-The numbers of unresolved cases at DRT are increasing every year and normally it takes minimum 4 to 5 years for DRT to decide a case filed today.
+The numbers of unresolved cases at DRT are increasing every year and normally it takes a minimum of 4 to 5 years for DRT to decide a case filed today.
 Added to this delay in cases disposed-off, judgments of DRTs can be appealed to Debt Recovery Appellate Tribunals (DRATs).
-Thus it takes long time to decide on these appeals as there are only 5 DRATs in the entire country.
-Secondly, despite section 18 of RDDBFI Act is intended to prevent higher constitutional courts from intervening routinely in DRT and DRAT judgments.
+Thus it takes a long time to decide on these appeals as there are only 5 DRATs in the entire country.
+Secondly, section 18 of the RDDBFI Act is intended to prevent higher constitutional courts from intervening routinely in DRT and DRAT judgments.
 However, the large borrowers who have the wherewithal to hire classy lawyers, go for protracted appeals on the orders of DRT and DRAT.
 Various High Courts have been taking up the cases by exercising their jurisdictions under article 226 for passing orders.
 Thus backlogs and delays are growing year after years with imminent stay orders and appeals at high courts.
-Meanwhile, as a result of backlogs and delays in obtaining judgments, the value of the money sought under recovery, loses its value.
-Due to passage of time the value of the assets like stock, plant and machineries etc. which are offered as security to the bank will be considerably reduced or become obsolete.
-Many a times, the defaulted debt becomes pittance when the recovery actually takes place with such delay.
+Meanwhile, as a result of backlogs and delays in obtaining judgments, the value of the money sought under-recovery, loses its value.
+Due to the passage of time, the value of the assets like stock, plant, and machinery, etc. which are offered as security to the bank will be considerably reduced or become obsolete.
+Many times, the defaulted debt becomes pittance when the recovery actually takes place with such delay.
 The large borrowers know the predicaments of banks in getting judgments through legal recourse.
-They simply take the advantage of the situation and in the bargain insist banks to make up their losses in the form of concession and write-offs.
+They simply take advantage of the situation and in the bargain insist banks make up their losses in the form of concession and write-offs.
 Grasping the asymmetry of power in the above situation, banks are tempted to meekly yield in and take the unfair deal the borrower offers.